-Some pet guardians care for more than one furry family member, many of whom are often from different species, such as cats, dogs, fish, Guinea pigs, birds and more.
+Some pet guardians care for more than one furry family member, many are from different species such as cats, dogs, Guinea pigs, birds and rabbits.

-They may sometimes be tempted to give the same, prescription or over-the-counter flea or tick medication that they purchased for their dog to their cat.
+When an issue arises like flea or ticks, there may be temptation to give the same prescription or over-the-counter flea or tick medication that they purchased for their dog to their cat.

-An overdose can easily occur with cats or smaller animals, which can affect them even if it’s a slight overdose – some flea and tick over-the-counter medications contain ingredients that are highly toxic to cats and should never be used.
+An overdose can easily occur with cats or smaller animals.
+Some flea and tick over-the-counter medications contain ingredients that are highly toxic to cats and should never be used.

-“We’ve seen several cases of accidental toxicity to dog flea and tick medication in cats this year,” Gordon notes.
-“Using any flea or tick medications meant for dogs on cats or animals other than dogs is dangerous and can result in sickness, permanent damage or even death.”
+“We’ve seen several cases of accidental toxicity to dog flea and tick medication in cats,” Gordon notes.
+“Using any flea or tick medications meant for dogs on cats (or animals other than dogs), is dangerous and can result in sickness, permanent damage or even death.”

-If a cat is exposed to a dog’s oral or topical flea medication, the pet guardian should seek veterinary help immediately and bring the package with them to the vet, Gordon says.
+If a cat is exposed to a dog’s oral or topical flea medication, the pet guardian should seek veterinary help immediately and bring the medication with them to the vet, Gordon says.

 - Cat acting nervous

-Cause of flea (and tick) medicine poisoning in cats:
+Cause of flea and tick medication poisoning in cats: